reilley-m/car-retail-price-prediction/README.md

 # car-retail-price-prediction

-Predictive Insights into Car Retail Pricing Using Elastic Net and Robust Regression
+# Predictive Insights into Car Retail Pricing Using Elastic Net and Robust Regression
-# Predictive Insights into Car Retail Pricing

 ## Introduction
 In the automotive industry, understanding the dynamics of retail prices is essential for manufacturers, dealers, and consumers.
-This project utilizes the power of predictive modeling to unveil the patterns and relationships that drive vehicle pricing.
-Using data cleaning, feature engineering, and model selection techniques, we have built a model that predicts car retail prices based on various attributes.
+This project utilizes predictive modeling to uncover patterns and relationships that drive vehicle pricing.
+Using data cleaning, feature engineering, and model selection techniques, I have built a model that predicts car retail prices based on various attributes.

 ## Data Cleaning
 Several data cleaning steps were performed to ensure data quality and reliability: